NazariyDA/Elvion-Store-Analysis/README.md

 # Elvion Store Analysis (Sales and Profit Analysis)
-The sales and profit dashboard is designed to provide a clear understanding of business performance.
+The sales and profit dashboard is designed to provide a clear understanding of business performance Elvion Store.
 It contains data on orders, customers, products, sales, profit, regions, and time periods (2021–2024).
 The main objectives of this dashboard are:
 - **Analysis of sales performance and profit:** The dashboard allows you to track total sales, profit, and their dynamics by years, months, or categories.
 The goal is to assess business growth, identify peak periods, and determine seasonality.
 - **Optimization of the product assortment:** With data on categories and subcategories, it is possible to analyze profitability.
 For example, you can identify profitable and unprofitable segments in order to adjust purchases or prices.
 -  **Regional and customer analysis:** Data by states and customers helps identify key markets and loyal buyers.
 The goal is to focus marketing efforts, expand presence in profitable regions, or develop loyalty programs.